Excerpt

 BEFORE HE WAS RED

-breaking.
-The tunnel was now pitch dark.
+A sharp jolt froze him.
+And then, a new convulsion, rattling metal, breaking glass and pitch darkness.
 Was the earth trying to spew them out?
 Or had the world crumbled on top of them?
-All was still – all except his thumping heart.
+All was still, all except his thumping heart.

 ‘Jurad?’

-Out of the darkness, Jurad’s deep voice emerged.
-‘I’m right here.
-The lamp broke.’
+Out of the darkness, Jurad’s deep voice: ‘I’m right here.
+The lamp broke’.

 ‘What was that?’

 ‘The earth trembled.
-There could be more coming.’
-Jurad added something in his native tongue, a curse.
+More could come.’
+Jurad added something in his native tongue.
 He spoke Turkish, French, and Greek, but found it more satisfying to curse in the language of his childhood.

 ‘The moon is too bright.’

-Hamid pushed open the large entrance door, stepped outside into the small courtyard, and filled his lungs with night air.
-It was crisp and dangerous and enticing –
+Hamid pushed open the door, stepped outside and filled his lungs with night air, crisp, dangerous and enticing, like a sparkling promise replete with strange, uncharted scents.

-Jurad pointed into the obscurity ahead.
-‘Up on the hill, that’s Pera.
+Jurad pointed, ‘Up on the hill, that’s Pera.
 Over there, the Galata tower and below it, Galata.
-That’s the harbour, see?’
+That’s the harbour.’

-He saw the contours of rooftops, countless church spires, one or two slender minarets, and steam ships anchored outside the harbour.
+Beyond rooftops, countless church spires, and one or two slender minarets, Hamid saw steam ships at anchor outside the harbour.

-Hamid looked sideways at Jurad, whose black skin melted into the night.
-It was a formidable achievement to escape the palace.
-It was also an act of treason, and treason was punishable by death.
-Yet when Hamid had proposed the bargain, Jurad had agreed to risk everything to make it happen, without asking for reason or
+He looked sideways at Jurad, whose black skin melted into the night.
+Escaping the Imperial palace was treason, punishable by death.
+Yet when he had proposed this bargain, Jurad had agreed to risk everything to make it happen.

-Hamid picked at a straw of grass, threw it away, picked up his soiled kaftan and retrieved a document from the pocket, along with a dagger.
-The handle was encrusted with three large, emerald stones, and the cover dispersed with diamonds.
-He handed it to Jurad, who admired it expertly, turning it this way and that, bringing it out of its sheath to feel the sharp edge with his thumb.
+He picked at a straw of grass, threw it away, picked up his soiled kaftan and retrieved a document from the pocket, along with a dagger.
+He handed it to Jurad who brought it out of its sheath, encrusted with three large, emerald stones and dispersed with diamonds.
+Jurad examined it expertly, and felt the sharp edge with his thumb.

 ‘The most beautiful I’ve ever seen.’
-Jurad’s eyes glistened in the darkness.
+His eyes glistened in the darkness.

 ‘It’s yours.’